-SP Scientific's Line of Sight suite of tools are optimal for the scaling up and down of product development.
-Scale-down is also a frequent need in freeze-drying, e.g. if "production problems" in large scale require troubleshooting (you want to mimic the situation in large scale, identify the issue and resolve it).
+SP Scientific's Line of Sight suite of tools is optimal for the scaling up and down of product development.
+Scale-down is also a frequent need in freeze-drying, e.g. if "production problems" on large scale require troubleshooting (you want to mimic the situation on large scale, identify the issue and resolve it).

 SP's three flagship brands -- SP Scientific, SP Scienceware, and SP Ableware-- represent over 400 combined years of experience, quality, and innovation.
 Headquartered in Warminster, Pennsylvania, SP Industries has production facilities in the USA and Europe and offers a world-wide sales and service network with full product support including training and technical assistance.